-The fundamental difficulty with this attempt to analyse the climate challenge is the one highlighted by complementarity logic: our actions enable us to know certain things, actual or possible, while making others unknowable, not because of our cognitive limitations, but because they simply are not there to be found.
+The fundamental difficulty with the attempt to analyse the climate challenge in terms of the rational actor paradigm lies elsewhere.
+It is the one highlighted by complementarity logic: our actions enable us to know certain things, actual or possible, while making others unknowable, not because of our cognitive limitations, but because they simply are not there to be found.